How Much Does It Cost to Render a House in Essex?

 Existing wall or render condition

-If the current render is cracked, blown, hollow, or falling away, there may be extra work needed before the new finish can go on.
-Sound, well-prepared walls are much simpler to work with than damaged surfaces.
+If the current render is cracked, blown, hollow, or loose, extra work may be needed before the new finish can be applied properly.

 Access and scaffolding